Anjalihere/CSOC_24/Cryptography_challenges_Writeup.md

     f.write(e)
 ```

 `output.txt` is the output file of above python script and it contains the value of `e`.
 When I tried to convert `e` from hex I got some messed up string looking like this: `CO2{H4y&b56_kn _'0B?B`.
-As the flag is of the form `CSOC23{}`, I transformed this string to `CSO23{H4y&b56_kn _'0B?}`.
+As the flag is of the form `CSOC23{}`, I transformed this string to `CSO23{H4 y&b 5 6_kn _'0B?}`.
 Then, I ran below python script which is performing `XOR` operation and giving complete flag :)

 ```python
 flag = "CSOC23{H4 y&b 5 6 _kn _'0B?}"